Gisele83/Maintrix/replit.md

-✓ **NEW: Integrated predictive maintenance scheduling and failure risk assessment** ✓ **NEW: Created advanced ML mode toggle with comprehensive training controls** ✓ **NEW: Enhanced diagnostic results with ML-specific metrics and insights**
+✓ **NEW: Integrated predictive maintenance scheduling and failure risk assessment** ✓ **NEW: Created advanced ML mode toggle with comprehensive training controls** ✓ **NEW: Enhanced diagnostic results with ML-specific metrics and insights** ✓ **NEW: Built comprehensive ensemble ML engine combining 9 algorithms** ✓ **NEW: Added ensemble ML mode with multi-model consensus analysis** ✓ **NEW: Implemented individual model prediction visualization** ✓ **NEW: Enhanced UI with ensemble ML metrics and model agreement display**

 ## System Architecture